We choose to go to the Moon: Rhetoric

 Considering the line before he rhetorically asked the audience why they choose to compete in tasks that challenge them, Kennedy highlighted here the nature of the decision to go to space as being a choice, an option that the American people have elected to pursue.
 Rather than claim it as essential, he emphasized the benefits such an endeavor could provide – uniting the nation and the competitive aspect of it.
 As Kennedy told Congress earlier, "whatever mankind must undertake, free men must fully share."
 These words emphasized the freedom enjoyed by Americans to choose their destiny rather than have it chosen for them.
 Combined with Kennedy's overall usage of rhetorical devices in the Rice University speech, they were particularly apt as a declaration that began the American space race.

-Kennedy was able to describe a romantic notion of space in the Rice University speech with which all citizens of the United States, and even the world could participate, vastly increasing the number of citizens interested in space exploration.
+Kennedy depicted a romantic notion of space exploration in the Rice University speech in which all citizens of the United States, and even the world, could participate, vastly increasing the number of citizens interested in space exploration.
 He began by talking about space as the new frontier for all of mankind, instilling the dream within the audience.
 He then condensed human history to show that within a very brief period of time space travel will be possible, informing the audience that their dream is achievable.
 Lastly, he uses the first-personal plural "we" to represent all the people of the world that would allegedly explore space together, but also involves the crowd.